 Bravado Plus Original Nursing Bra: Okay, these are NOT flattering.
 They give you monoboob, they don’t lift very much, they don’t separate, and they look like a deformed sports bra.
 I hate them, but if you’re leaky like me, you will find that you need to wear some sort of bra 24/7 and you won’t be comfortable in your synthetic or underwire bras while sleeping.
 Also, Bravado offers Plus and Double Plus styles specifically for larger busted women.
 This way the cup grows without having a too-big and unsupportive band.
 These larger sizes also are constructed differently to assist in separating the breasts.
 I found a Medium Plus Plus bra was perfect for my size.

-What did you use to prevent stretch marks?
+What is the best product to prevent stretch marks?

 Stretch marks are based more on genetics than lack of moisturizer.
 That being said, I did slather on plenty of products in hopes that it could help (and also to minimize the itching from the stretching belly skin).
 I used Neutrogena Body Oil and Body Shop’s Coconut Body Butter (in the last two trimesters, I used both – oil first, then butter once the oil dried).